Grafton17/CFD/README.md

 # CFD
 This is where I put all things that I learn on CFD.

 The purpose of this repository is to keep track of what I learn and of tips and tricks about doing simulations with Python.
 It is __NOT__ absolutely intended to replicate a fully exhaustive universitary course about CFD.

-As already mentioned in my Grafton17/Grafton17's README.md document, my goal is to simulate plasma physics phenomena and I am going to be meticulous when it is time.
+As already mentioned in my [README.md document](https://github.com/Grafton17), my goal is to simulate plasma physics phenomena and I am going to be meticulous when it is time.
 For now, this repository is just a logbook of my CFD's notebooks with which I also learn how to use GitHub, so clearly they're more than just a copy of the courses given by Prof. Barba and Prof. Gan.

 # Summary